simeononsecurity/simeononsecurity.ch/content/software-development-career-playbook/getting-a-job-as-a-developer/remote-software-development-jobs/index.en.md

 date: 2026-07-22
 description: "Learn which software development roles are most likely to be fully remote in 2026, where to find legitimate remote developer jobs, and how to position yourself for remote-first hiring."
 tags: ["remote software developer jobs", "remote developer jobs 2026", "work from home software developer", "remote coding jobs", "fully remote developer positions", "remote full stack jobs", "remote backend developer", "how to find remote developer jobs"]
-coverAlt: "A software developer working remotely on a laptop from a home office with a standing desk and dual monitors showing code and a video call."
+coverAlt: "A diverse group of software developers working remotely, engaged in video calls and coding with laptops.
+The scene features modern workspaces with vibrant colors against a dark background."
 coverCaption: ""
+cover: "/img/cover/remote-software-development-jobs-collaboration-tools.webp"
 ---

 #### [Click Here to Return To the Software Development Career Playbook](/software-development-career-playbook-start/)